Net Zero Strategy

 Kenya is crossed by the Equator from east to west and by the Rift Valley from north to south.
 Because of the Rift Valley, the Kenyan territory also includes many freshwater and salt lakes, and display a widespread geothermal activity.

-Ambienta supported a large-scale reforestation initiative in Kenya to replenish depleted rural areas by involving local institutions and providing local communities with alternative income solutions deriving from agriculture practices.
+Ambienta started supporting in 2020 a large-scale reforestation initiative in Kenya to replenish depleted rural areas by involving local institutions and providing local communities with alternative income solutions deriving from agriculture practices.